kliang1194/tweeter/README.md

 ## Core Features
 - Start by writing a tweet in the tweet box and clicking on "Tweet".
 This will "Submit" the tweet to the back-end via AJAX.
 - A successful POST request will then GET the tweet object back form the back-end and update the feed without having to refresh the page.
+- Error messages will be displayed if an empty tweet or a tweet longer than 140 characters is being submitted.
+- This app uses responsive design and will adjust depending on the display size.

 ## Screenshots